 Exemption from the notification obligation

-Businesses that are run under pawnshop regulations, pantbankslagen External link., are covered by the permit obligation.
+Businesses that are run under pawnshop regulations, pantbankslagen, are covered by the permit obligation.
 Therefore, such businesses do not have to be notified to the Swedish Companies Registration Office’s Register to Counteract Money Laundering.

 Report suspicions to the Financial Intelligence Unit